telerik/teststudio-docs/docs/troubleshooting-guide/scheduling-issues-tg/do-not-exist-current-context.md

 ---
 title: Does Not Exist in the Current Context
-page_title: Does Not Exist in the Current Context
+page_title: Test Studio Scheduling Error Does Not Exist in the Current Context
-description: "Test Studio is an innovative and easy-to-use automated web, WPF and load testing solution.
-Test Studio tests support essential technologies like ASP.NET AJAX, Silverlight, PHP and MVC.
-HTML5, Testing framework, functional testing, performance testing, load testing, exploratory testing, manual testing."
+description: "Test Studio Scheduling.
+Executing a scheduled test list or remotely running a test list fails with error does not exist in the current context"
 position: 1
 ---
-# Does Not Exist in the Current Context
+# "Does Not Exist in the Current Context" Error in Test Studio Scheduled Test

 ## PROBLEM

-When scheduling or executing a test list remotely, a test in the test list fails with an error like this:
+When scheduling or executing a test list remotely via the <a href="/features/scheduling-test-runs/overview" target="_blank">Test Studio Scheduling setup</a>, a test in the test list fails with an error like this:

 *error CS0103: The name 'Utility' does not exist in the current context*.

 ## SOLUTION

 This behavior may occur when one or more tests in a scheduled test list rely on a static utility class in a test that is not included in the test list or used by any of the tests in that test list as a Test as Step.
 In this case, Test Studio will not send the excluded test to the Execution Server.

 To resolve this behavior, use one of these two solutions: